 It’s that time of year again when the heaters, fans and Dri-Z-Air are coming out of the lockers.
 It is also the time when we start to hear about boat fires caused by faulty electrical systems or defective heaters.

 If you leave your boat in the water over the winter season, you want to try and keep the indoor temperatures at 11oC or 52oF, which is about the ambient water temperature in our local waters.
-If the boat is too warm, you increase the electrical draw which increases the risk of fire.
+If the boat is too warm, you increase the electrical draw, which increases the risk of fire.
 Secondly, if the boat temperature is warmer inside than outside, you are creating lots of condensation inside the boat.
 This condensation not only creates mildew but also causes electrical components to corrode prematurely.
 If the boat is too cold, you risk the bilge and pipes freezing.

 Electrical cables should be run neatly and secured without any slack.
 They should also be dry, clean and tight.
-Moisture on electrical connections results in high resistance and consequently heat.
+Moisture on electrical connections results in high resistance and, consequently, heat.

-Check your in-line fuse holders, if they are slightly warm to the touch, it is a sign of resistance and may be caused by a loose fitting fuse, bad connection or corrosion.
-Corrosion can also cause overheating so clean the corroded contacts thoroughly or replace the fuse holder.
+Check your in-line fuse holders; if they are slightly warm to the touch, it is a sign of resistance and may be caused by a loose-fitting fuse, bad connection or corrosion.
+Corrosion can also cause overheating, so clean the corroded contacts thoroughly or replace the fuse holder.

-You should stop by your boat every week or so to check the shore-side connection, charging system, the interior temperature and, if you have flooded batteries, top them up with distilled water.
+You should stop by your boat every week or so to check the shore-side connection, charging system, the interior temperature and if you have flooded batteries, top them up with distilled water.

 “An ounce of prevention is worth a pound of cure.”
 Ben Franklin must have been a responsible boater.

-About the author: Jeff Cote is a systems design engineer and owner of Pacific Yacht Systems, a full service shop delivering marine electrical and navigation solutions for recreational boats.
+About the author: Jeff Cote is the owner of Pacific Yacht Systems, a full service shop delivering marine electrical and navigation solutions for recreational boats.
 Visit their website and blog for info and articles on marine electrical systems, projects and more: www.pysystems.ca.